 Rather than faking, one of the best ways in which we can overcome “tricky passages” is by using our intelligence to divide up those tricky notes with our stand partner.
 In other words, by making certain moments/passages “divisi” we can ensure that all of the notes get played without anyone having to perform technical miracles.
 Most composers were not cellists, and we can sometimes do both them and ourselves (and the audience) a big favour by using our cellistic knowledge to create our own divisis, thus ensuring that the composer’s original ideas will sound as good as possible.

-Unfortunately it seems that most of us orchestral musicians prefer to suffer rather than use our brains to work out how to share the load.
-There are several reasons for this: laziness, respect for the composer’s original notation, fear of doing something different, and ultimately, our delegation of all intellectual responsiblity to conductors.
-The ideal orchestral player is a Paganini-machine, who plays everything that is written on the page without asking any questions or creating any problems (see Difficulties of Orchestral Playing).
+Unfortunately, it seems that most of us orchestral musicians prefer to suffer rather than use our brains to work out how to share the load.
+There are several reasons for this: laziness, respect for the composer’s original notation, fear of doing something different, and ultimately, our delegation of all intellectual responsibility to conductors.
+The ideal orchestral player is a top-class machine, playing everything that is written on the page without asking any questions or creating any problems (see Difficulties of Orchestral Playing).
 But rather than showing a lack of respect for composers, our potential divisi redistributions of the notes are simply helping to achieve the composer’s original intentions, by avoiding the risk of the passage(s) sounding awful (or of having the whole section faking it).
 In this way we have improved the composition (without changing any notes) and made it easier for ourselves …. so who could possibly be against it!!
 Let’s look now at some of those situations:

 1. MAKING DOUBLE-STOPS DIVISI